 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This easy cucumber and cream cheese finger sandwich recipe is ideal for kids' tea parties, but it can also be prepared with spices for a more "adult" flavor.

 You can enlist your children to help in assembling the sandwiches for a kids' party.
-Kids can help in cutting off the bread crusts, spreading the cream cheese, and placing the cucumber slices.
+Kids can help cut off the bread crusts, spread the cream cheese, and place the cucumber slices.
 If your child is just learning about triangles, or even an older child digging into geometry, you can discuss the best ways to display these fun triangular sandwiches.

 For adults, cucumber tea sandwiches are a very traditional choice for an afternoon tea party.
 You might also serve egg salad tea sandwiches or salmon and cream cheese tea sandwiches.
 Be sure to include scones with lemon curd, marmalade, and butter.

 "These cucumber cream cheese tea sandwiches were such fun to make, and they were really tasty, too!
 I used whipped cream cheese so that it spread very easily without tearing the bread." —Diana Andrews

 20 slices store-bought soft white bread, such as buttermilk bread

 1 1/4 cups cream cheese, about 10 ounces

 1 English cucumber, very thinly sliced